railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 .. figure::  images/outlook_config.png
    :align: center

-   *Configuring access to Open ERP from Word.*
+   *Configuring access to Open ERP from Word*

 When Outlook is configured, archiving an email and its attached files in Open ERP can be done in several ways: